 You should also never sign any documents given to you by your insurance company or the other driver’s insurance company without first speaking with your attorney.
 Many insurance companies will look to take advantage of drivers by having them waive their rights or offering injury compensation which is much less than they actually deserve.
 Before signing any documents, speak with your Passaic County car accident injury attorney first, and make sure your rights and financial future are properly protected.

 Finally, even if you believe you haven’t been injured, it is still highly recommended that you visit a doctor after a car accident.
 Many injuries do not manifest themselves immediately, and can be extremely harmful if not treated swiftly and effectively.
 Traumatic brain injuries are common in car accidents, and the effects of brain injuries are not immediately apparent.
-Many spinal cord and back injuries also take time to present.
+Many spinal cord and back injuries also take time to present, and the longer you wait to diagnose these types of injuries and begin treatment, the worse they can get.

 When selecting a car insurance policy in New Jersey, drivers can choose between varying levels of PIP (personal injury protection).
 PIP is no-fault insurance, meaning it covers medical expenses and lost wages resulting from car accident injuries regardless of whose fault the accident was.
 The higher the level of PIP protection that you choose for your plan, the greater the amount available to you in the event of an injury, but the more you will pay for your policy.